kaiogotyacode/kaiogotyacode/README.md

 ℹ About me

-I'm engaged Full Stack developer, actively pursuing knowledge on a daily basis to refine my expertise in various technologies, with a particular emphasis on RESTful API, Microservices, and Design Patterns.
+I'm engaged Full Stack developer, actively pursuing knowledge on a daily basis to refine my expertise in various technologies, with a particular emphasis on RESTful API, Code Abstraction and Microservices according to Design Patterns.
 I conscientiously strive to maintain a balance in my daily schedule, given the demands of both my academic pursuits and professional commitments.
 Consequently, I accord priority to my personal growth, including dedicated time for studies and fulfilling my responsibilities.🏫

 Currently, I'm enhancing my skills in NodeJS alongside C# to broaden my knowledge and keep up with market technologies. 📚